dv-lse/fdi-patent-innovate/data/narrative.md

 To study the impact of foreign direct investment on regional patent count, let’s select a region that receives an FDI by an innovative firm in a given year.
 We then find another region that looks very similar to the first one, in this precise year.
 Using a statistical method called propensity score matching, we find the "twin" of a region with similar GDP, population and average level of education.
 The regions that receive a foreign intervention and those that do not are thus almost identical in every observable aspect except the fact that one has been visited by a foreign firm.

+Comparing the patent count in the region receiving the FDI to that of the region with no FDI can give us a good idea of the effect of FDI on innovation.

 #